-True or False: Heat, not just ultraviolet, light damages the skin?
+True or False: Heat, not just UV light damages the skin?

 True!
 Did you know that emerging data shows that everyday low grade heat can cause accelerated aging of the skin including surface wrinkles, enlarged pores and brown spots ?
 What we traditionally call “sun spots” may not be entirely from sunshine but from heat exposure.
 Indeed, these findings are more common in kitchen workers, firefighters and even hot yoga aficionados...